-#1: Achieve by 2022 a formal state commitment to carbon neutrality by 2030 and net negative emissions by 2035

-An early action will be to secure a formal declaration at the state level of our science-based target with a commitment to annual reporting on progress toward the target.
-We will advocate for an executive order and legislation signed into law no later than 2022 mandating that

-California achieve carbon neutrality (emissions balanced by sequestration) no later than 2030 and net negative emissions (sequestration greater than emissions) no later than 2035.
+#1: Achieve by 2022 a formal state commitment to carbon neutrality by 2030 and net negative emissions by 2035 target with a commitment to annual reporting on progress toward the target.
+We will advocate for an executive order and legislation signed into law no later than 2022 mandating that California achieve carbon neutrality (emissions balanced by sequestration) no later than 2030 and net negative emissions (sequestration greater than emissions) no later than 2035.
 And we will push for state inventories of greenhouse gas emissions to add emissions from wildfires, consumption-based emissions, and ecosystem degradation no later than 2025.
 We will ensure that California enacts just transition policies for those currently employed in carbon-intensive industries and their communities to assist the conversion to climate-friendly jobs while securing their financial and social well-being.